cljabasa/cljabasa/content/uses.md

 ## Beans

 Purchased 250-grams of Sagada coffee beans for Php.
 150.00 from [Keidra's Cafe](https://goo.gl/maps/uQ99ddwj9BPM8YeS9).
 I have no idea when the coffee beans were roasted but they don't taste stale.
 In fact, the coffee looks scrumptiously red in the deacanter.
 It has hints of sweetness.
-I plan on buying from Bacolod-based [Coffee Culture](https://www.facebook.com/coffeecultureroastery/) once I'm done with the former.

 ![Sagada Coffee Beans - Keidra's Cafe](https://res.cloudinary.com/kadto/image/upload/v1644500589/cljabasa/uses/d9068e1185cd1b61d6b9c0b6e3b88fbe.jpg)